krakend/krakend-documentation/endpoints/_index.md

 KrakenD `endpoints` are the most critical configuration part of KrakenD, as they are what your end users consume.
 Adding endpoint objects creates the API contract your users will consume.

 {{< note title="Configuration overview" type="tip" >}}
-If you are still unfamiliar with KrakenD's configuration structure, take a moment to read [Understanding the configuration file](/docs/configuration/structure/).
+If you are still getting familiar with KrakenD's configuration structure, take a moment to read [Understanding the configuration file](/docs/configuration/structure/).
 {{< /note >}}

 The `endpoints` array contains the **API definition you are publishing**.
 It is a collection of **endpoint objects**, and you have to place it at the root of your configuration file.